tonylukasavage/triple/README.md

 ## triple commands

-Triple includes a few commands to control its operations.
+triple includes a few commands to control its operations.
 These must be preceded by the dot (.) to be recognized as commands.

 ### .add [file ...]